j1032w/dashboard-starter/README.md

 Dashboard Starter is a dashboard boilerplate project built with Angular v15, Angular Material CDK v15 and Bootstrap v5.

-You will need to adjust the code to fit your specific needs, but I hope that this project can give you a good starting point.
+You will need to adjust the code to fit your specific needs, and I hope that this project can give you a good starting point.